WormBase/xvi_iss_2022/Berger D. et al., 2021/README.markdown

 A fast way to find out about the function of a gene’s product is to see which Gene Ontology (GO) terms have been associated with it.

 Gene ontology is a formal representation of knowledge about a gene with respect to three aspects: Molecular Function, Cellular Component and Biological Process.
 Cellular Component GO terms describe where a protein is localised (in the membrane, extracellular, in the nucleus etc).
 Molecular Function GO terms describe the biochemical activity of the protein.
 Biological Process GO terms describe the pathways and broader processes that the protein contributes to.

+You can read more about Gene Ontology [here](http://geneontology.org/).

 1. Gene Ontology information is available at the gene page level.
 While on the gene page, click "Biological process" or "Cellular Component" or "Molecular Function" from the Gene ontology section of the navigation menu.
 ![](figures/click_go.png)